rjshxyz/transformer-timeseries-forecasting/MODEL_CONFIGURATION.md

 # Model Configuration and Hyperparameters

-This document provides a comprehensive overview of the model architecture, hyperparameters, and training configuration used for the Transformer-based time series forecasting system.
+Here's a breakdown of how I configured the Transformer model for this project, including all the hyperparameters and architecture choices I made.
 ## Model Architecture Summary

 ### Transformer Model Specifications